google/comprehensive-rust/src/concurrency/async/state-machine.md

   state machine would not initialize `i` to 0.
 - An `.await` in the async function is translated into a call to that async function, then polling the future it returns until it is `Poll::Ready`.
-The real generated state machine would not box this future.
+The real generated state machine would contain the future type defined by `send`, but that cannot be expressed in Rust syntax.
 - Execution continues eagerly until there's some reason to block.
 Try returning `Poll::Pending` in the `CountToState::Init` branch of the match, in hopes that `poll` will be called again with state `CountToState::Sending`. `block_on`